 The Lincoln Park neighborhood has changed significantly since the 1920s.
 If you click on the maps and links here you will see how current streets used to named after U.S. States as well as a layout of the Cornet 28 Quarters where alot of our generational families lived and later moved here.

-The Plant City Photo Archives & HIstory Center located in downtown Plant City, is a non--profit organization that works closely with the Bing House in the areas of historical preservation.
-We are supporters of the Plant City Photo Archives and encourage you to stop by and visit there photo archives with over 100,000 pics.
+Attached above are links to three maps detailing locations by number.
+We challenge our visitors to stop by each location and take a selfie.
+You can post your selfie on our instagram page.
+We ask that you make your final visit at the Plant City Photo Archives & History Museum (PCPA) located in downtown Plant City.
+The PCPA, is a non--profit organization that works closely with the Bing House in the areas of historical preservation.
+We are supporters of the Plant City Photo Archives and encourage you to stop by and visit the photo archives with over 100,000 pics.

 Exhibits/Oral History Library

 Negro League Baseball